cknoll/git-voting/proposal_voting_via_gpg_git_tor.md

 ## Guiding principles

 - There is no single trusted authority.
+- Only Free and Open Source Software can be trustable software.
+- Transparency prevents frauds and unjustified accusations of fraud.
 - Power and sensitive knowledge for each entity must be divided sufficiently such that each entity has rational incentives to comply with the rules.

 ## Assumptions: